client9/client9-website-2017/content/post/2016-07-25-how-to-program-in-c.md

 ## How to C in 2016#

-[How to C in 2016](https://matt.sh/howto-c) by [Matt Stancliff](https://twitter.com/mattsta) is the article I wish I wrote when Iwas in my prime C programming days and wish I had when I was starting out.
+[How to C in 2016](https://matt.sh/howto-c) by [Matt Stancliff](https://twitter.com/mattsta) is the article I wish I wrote when I was in my prime C programming days and wish I had when I was starting out.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">How to C in 2016: <a href="https://t.co/zETGzqm4ut">https://t.co/zETGzqm4ut</a></p>&mdash; Matt Stancliff (@mattsta) <a href="https://twitter.com/mattsta/status/685194223612735490">January 7, 2016</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>